What is a Pathologist?

 - Clinical Laboratory Medical Director

-In the United States, there were 372,400 jobs for Pathologist in 2016.
+In 2016, there was an estimated number of 372,400 jobs in the United States for Pathologist.
 New jobs are being produced at a rate of 11.4% which is above the national average.
 The Bureau of Labor Statistics predicts 42,300 new jobs for Pathologist by 2026.
-The BLS estimates 14,300 yearly job openings in this field.
+There will be an estimated 14,300 positions for Pathologist per year.

 The states with the most job growth for Pathologist are Arizona, Alaska, and Utah.
 Watch out if you plan on working in Connecticut, Rhode Island, or Illinois.
 These states have the worst job growth for this type of profession.